Mantenagv/Bard/README.md

  image = uploaded_file.read()
             response = call_bard_for_image(query, image)
 #To integrate in streamlit use the below code in streamlit.py file replace the existing functions of text with above code
-#I used streamlit package to create the frontend to deploy the bard functionality